Ontario, Canada • Complete 2025 Guide

 Screen Inquiries Effectively

-Red Flags to Watch For
+Red Flags

-• Offers significantly above asking price
+• Offers well above the asking price

-• Pressure to decide immediately
+• Pressure for you to decide immediately

-• Payment with checks from other countries
+• Payment made with checks sent from other countries

 Good Signs

-• Specific questions about the vehicle
+• Specific questions regarding the vehicle

-• Requests to see maintenance records
+• Requests for a review of maintenance records

 Arrange Safe Viewings